FriendsOfShopware/platform-plugin-dev-docker/README.md

 ## `pack-plugin <plugin name>`

 This command will install the plugin with `<plugin name>` and compile all JavaScript files needed for the storefront and the administration.
+If the environment variable `SHOPWARE_ROOT` is set, this will be used as alternative Shopware location, otherwise if this variable is empty, the default Shopware setup from this image `/opt/shopware` will be used.

+Make sure that the plugin folder is present in `${SHOPWARE_ROOT}/custom/plugins/`.
+If you use the default `SHOPWARE_ROOT` you can place them in `/plugins`.

+## `pack-app <app name>`

+This command will install the app with `<app name>` and compile all JavaScript files needed for the storefront.
-If the environment variable `SHOPWARE_ROOT` is set, this will be used as alternative Shopware location, otherwise if this variable is empty, the default Shopware setup from this image `/opt/hopware` will be used.
+If the environment variable `SHOPWARE_ROOT` is set, this will be used as alternative Shopware location, otherwise if this variable is empty, the default Shopware setup from this image `/opt/shopware` will be used.

+Make sure that the app folder is present in `${SHOPWARE_ROOT}/custom/apps/`.
+If you use the default `SHOPWARE_ROOT` you can place them in `/apps`.

 # Build Docker image for specific Shopware version